 There is also evidence to suggest that even if you wear a face mask and sunglasses on very windy days, it can be difficult to avoid larger particles such as pollen 2.

 When you breathe through your nose, some of the inhaled particles can get lodged there.
-This may set off allergic processes.
-Allergic symptoms you might experience include sniffly nose, sneezing, runny or blocked nose, itchy eyes and itchy nose.
-All are indications that your nasal tissues are inflamed or irritated.
+This may set off allergic symptoms such as sniffly nose, sneezing, runny or blocked nose, itchy eyes and itchy nose, all of which are indications that your nasal tissues are inflamed or irritated.

-Using a nasal or sinus rinse is a method that has been around for decades to relieve nasal and sinus symptoms from both hay fever and colds.
-National Guidelines also recommend using saline sprays or irrigations to help reduce inhaled allergens3.
+Using a nasal or sinus rinse has been around for decades to relieve nasal and sinus symptoms from both hay fever and colds.
+National Guidelines also recommend using saline sprays or irrigations to help reduce the load of inhaled allergens3.

 What is a nasal rinse?

 A nasal or sinus rinse has many names (also known as a sinus irrigation, sinus wash or nasal douche or a nasal flush).
 Put simply, a large volume of saline solution in a squeezable bottle is used to help wash the nasal passages, sinus cavities and the back of the throat.
-It is a simple action to administer, yet the benefits are many.
+It is simple to administer, yet with many resultant benefits.